 SARS CoV2 NAT

-The diagnostic test of choice for acute symptomatic COVID-19 disease is nucleic acid testing (NAT) performed on an appropriately collected upper or lower respiratory tract sample.
+The diagnostic test of choice for acute symptomatic COVID-19 disease is nucleic acid testing (NAT) performed on an appropriately collected respiratory tract sample.

 It is performed using either in-house real-time polymerase chain reaction (PCR) testing which is used across the world to diagnose COVID 19 infection.